banesullivan/banesullivan/README.md

 Hi, I'm Bane.
 I build tools and platforms that make complex spatial data intuitive and accessible.

 I co-created [PyVista](https://github.com/pyvista) and have spent my career at the intersection of 3D visualization, geospatial data, and reproducible workflows.
-My open-source work reaches 500k+ monthly downloads and is used across 2,000+ codebases.
+My open-source work reaches 1M+ monthly downloads and adoption across thousands of codebases.

 Learn more at [banesullivan.com](https://banesullivan.com/)